iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 **CPU**

-- The CPU architecture should be AArch64 or x86_64.
+- The CPU architecture should be Intel_x86, Kunpeng AArch64, or Hygon_x86.
 - At least 8 cores for each worker node.

 **Memory**